dickwolff/Export-To-Ghostfolio/README.md

 | Swissquote  | `run start swissquote` (or `sq`)    |
 | Schwab      | `run start schwab`                  |

+### Caching

+The tool uses `cacache` to store data retrieved from Yahoo Finance on disk.
+This way the load on Yahoo Finance is reduced and the tool should run faster.
+The cached data is stored in `tmp/e2g-cache`.
+If you feel you need to invalidate your cache, you can do so by removing the folder and the tool will recreate the cache when you run it the next time.

 </details>

 ## Import to Ghostfolio